 Nagarhole National Park, also a tiger reserve, is known for its fascinating wildlife experiences.
 A part of the Nilgiri Biosphere Reserve, Nagarhole along with Bandipur forest boasts a sizable tiger population.

-Check this post to know, where can you find Bengal tigers in India: 12 Best Places To Sight Tigers in India.
+Check out this article to learn about the best national parks to spot tigers: 12 Best Places To Sight Tigers in India.

-The nearest airport is in Mangalore, nearly 160 km away from the hill station.
-Mysore serves as the nearest railhead, which is roughly 110 km away.
+The nearest airport is in Kannur (Kerala), about 90 km from Madikeri.
+Mysore is the nearest major railhead, roughly 110 km away.

 A wonderful hill station in Garhwal Himalayas, Auli is blessed with irresistible natural beauty.
 It offers awe-inspiring landscapes with the backdrop of the snow-clad Himalayan peaks.